vifreefly/kimuraframework/README.md

   # Custom window size, works for all engines
   window_size: [1366, 768],

   # Skip loading images if true, works for all engines.
-Speeds up processing time.
+Speeds up page load time.
   disable_images: true,

   # For Selenium engines only: headless mode, `:native` or `:virtual_display` (default is :native)